kubernetes-retired/external-storage/aws/efs/README.md

 ```
 Note: We do not reference a claim name, instead we give the new claim the name efs and we list the StorageClass we wish to use when creating the claim.
 I like to use the type of storage, because the name of the pod will be be added to it.
 This example when ran will create the claim `efs-web-0` and scaling the pod up to 3 will create `efs-web-1` and `efs-web-2`.

-If you wish to learn more about efs-provisioner and how to change additional settings you contine on in the deployment section.
+If you wish to learn more about efs-provisioner and how to change additional settings, you can continue on in the deployment section.
 You might also want to check the FAQ at the bottom.

 ## Deployment